 After going to a breastfeeding group, I heard about Domperidome (a medication that can be prescribed) which stimulates breastmilk production.
 I spoke to my doctor about it and was prescribed a course which alongside my expressing regimen did boost my supply.

 Fortunately, by the time Ripley was 2.5 months old I managed to switch her to be exclusively fed on breastmilk, mainly through expressed breastmilk, but also some breastfeeds.
 She is now 11 months old and has had no formula whatsoever for over 9 months!
 She decided to stop breastfeeding at about 4 months old, which was incredibly sad for me, but I kept expressing so she could continue to have breastmilk and all the benefits that come with it.

 The game-changer breast pump

-Before switching to exclusively using the Lola&Lykke pump, I had some problems with blocked ducts, as my milk was not being fully drained when I pumped.
+Before switching to exclusively using the Lola&Lykke electric breastfeeding pumping machine, I had some problems with blocked ducts, as my milk was not being fully drained when I pumped.
 I’ve not had any blocked ducts since using this pump though, which is a great relief because I have been very worried about developing mastitis.

 One of the things that I love about this pump is that I’m not tied down by tubes or cables when I am using it, and I can have one hand free to do breast compressions to ensure I drain the milk effectively.
 I believe this helped to stimulate my supply too.